datamininggroup/pfa-docs/docs/basic.md

 In the above example, the type of `mag` is a tagged union of `double` with `null`.
 Null values are used to represent missing data, but a symbol cannot have a `null` value unless its type includes `null` as a union option.
 Thus, types must be explicitly labeled as nullable.

 The union of `double` and `null` is a different type than `double` by itself, so `mag` cannot be passed to a function that expects a `double`, such as addition.
 It must be type-cast as a `double`, and thus every case in which missing values are possible must be handled.
-This is known as a "type-safe null," since the type check verifies that null pointer exceptions will not occur at run-time.
+This is known as a "type-safe null," since the type check verifies that null pointer exceptions will not occur at runtime.

 This filter only selects stars that have a non-null `mag` and returns its value.
 Note that the return type is simply `double`; return values won't ever be `null` because we have ensured this with the type-cast.